How to Use Google Analytics to Track Performance on Social Media

 More and more, social media is becoming a critical tool in selling products and services.
 Brands everywhere are investing in these channels, and the opportunities continue to grow.
 A study by EMarketer found that half of US Gen Z and millennial users make purchases on social media.

 However, proving cross-channel social marketing ROI and how it drives sales continues to be a consistent pain point for marketing teams everywhere.
-Without being able to measure the impact of your team’s work, you can’t prove the value you’re driving for your organization or make data-informed decisions on where to focus your social efforts.
+Without measuring the impact of your team’s work, you can’t prove the value you’re driving for your organization or make data-informed decisions on where to focus your social efforts.

-Ultimately it starts with driving traffic and measuring those results.
-That’s where Google Analytics comes in.
+Ultimately, it starts with driving traffic and measuring those results.
+That’s where Google Analytics 4 (GA4) comes in.

-How To View Your Social Media Campaigns in Google Analytics
+How To View Your Social Media Performance in Google Analytics

-Once you’ve set up your links, Google Analytics will start pulling in the data every time someone clicks on the specific link.
+Once you’ve set up your links, Google Analytics will pull in the data every time someone clicks on the link.

-Step 1: To view your analytics, head to your Google Analytics profile and click “Acquisition” in the left menu.
+Step 1: Head to your Google Analytics profile and click “Acquisition” in the left menu to view your analytics.

-To get this view in Google Analytics, the user needs to go to the left nav:
+To get this view in Google Analytics, the user must click on 'Session default channel group' in the left column.

 Select Reports > Acquisition > Campaigns > All Campaigns